abdalla92/BI-Dashboards/README.md

 I am using a modified subset of that dataset for the project, rather than the dataset from the original source.

 ### Accessing the Dataset for BM's Cognos Analytics
-The dataset used in this final assignment is provided as sample data within your Cognos environment, in a data module called Auto group data module.
+The dataset used in this final assignment is provided as sample data within my Cognos environment, in a data module called Auto group data module.

 To load and open the data module: